-A goal might be, “Figure out what it is I’m really doing at work when I’m [x],” or “Try to establish a morning routine that will help me start the day more refreshed.”
+A goal might be, “Figure out my career goal for five years from now,” or “Establish a morning routine that will help me start the day more refreshed.”

 Disrupt a Bad Habit

 But, given that you will likely indulge yourself a bit while on vacation, choose just one thing to give up — or simply identify a gear you want to shift in your life.
-It could be your social media addiction, your bedtime, or your habit of drinking two glasses of wine each afternoon.
-Use the vacation to disrupt your usual behaviors and focus on how you can integrate the new approach into your routine at home.
+A lot of us deal with self-doubt, or “imposter syndrome,” at the office.
+Focus on attaining new skills you can learn so you’ll start being more confident of your abilities when you return.

-We are truly convinced that our “rethinking the vacation” hypothesis led to the result we both wanted and needed: an experience that would make us live our lives better when we were not on vacation, rather than leaving all those good feelings behind until the next one.
+This summer, get the result you want and need: an experience that will make us live our lives better when we were not on vacation, rather than leaving all those good feelings behind until the next one.

 (If you want the play-by-play discussion of how I put these tactics into action, listen to two podcasts my business partner and podcast co-host Rachel Bellow and I recorded during the process: one before we left and one that includes recordings from the vacation as well as our “post-game analysis” from after we returned.
 You can listen to the first episode here, and the second episode here.)